dscorzoni/dscorzoni/README.md

 </details>

 I also have some background on Data Engineering, using data workflow frameworks as **Airflow**, and building star-schema design and dimensional data modeling based on app events logging data.
-Another think that I love to do is building dashboards.
+Another thing that I love to do is building dashboards.
 I have experience with FB's proprietary tools but also like to work with **Tableau**.

 I believe that knowledge is the path to freedom, so I decided to create an YouTube channel to teach R for people that speaks Portuguese, since this kind of content is rare in this language.
 [Check it out](https://www.youtube.com/channel/UCOQvCZKYcL1xFqcQ5z7Wmww/)!